Educational Training

 Cancellation Policy

-Due to instructors, tissue and resources being procured based on course attendance, USF Health Professions Conferencing Corporation must adhere to the following cancellation policy.
+Due to instructors and other resources being procured based on course attendance, USF Health Professions Conferencing Corporation must adhere to the following cancellation policy.

 • All requests for cancellation, transfer or refunds much be received in writing to camlsoperations@usf.edu.